zhvng/sol-autochess/client/README.md

 ## Compile WebAssembly
 The game uses a Wasm version of the contract to simulate the battle on the frontend.

-To compile the contract, run `npm run build-wasm`.
-This will create a `pkg/` directory that contains the auto-generated wasm-bindgen code for the autochess contract.
-The code that interfaces with the wasm is located in the `wasm-client` directory.
+To compile the wasm client, run `npm run build-wasm`.
+This will create a `wasm-client/pkg` directory with the auto-generated wasm-bindgen code that lets us simulate the autochess contract.

 ## Run